danielsaidi/website_danielsaidi/collections/_posts/2024/2024-04-14-creating-custom-environment-values-in-swiftui.md

 ## Update: 2024-06-14

-At WWDC24, Apple presented a new [Entry]({{page.entry}}) type that will let us define custom environment, transaction, container, and focused values with very little code.
+At WWDC24, Apple presented a new [Entry]({{page.entry}}) macro that lets us define custom environment, focused, container, and transaction values with very little code.

-The `Entry` type will make the code and the linked [SDK]({{page.sdk}}) in this post obsolete.
-I will however keep the information here as a reference, for anyone who not yet targets iOS 18.
+As such, the code in this post is now obsolete.
+The originally linked SDK has been removed, and its source code added to the end of this post, for future reference, and in case you don't target iOS 18.

+You can read more about this in [this blog post]({{page.post}}), where I show how `@Entry` makes things even easier.

 ## Background